 You can apply this model to your packaging.
 The packaging materials discussed earlier take up a lot of warehouse space.
 You may struggle to find room for the large amounts of corrugated cardboard, paper, and plastic you use to package and ship materials.

 How can you adopt a Just-in-Time packing model?
 By employing a packaging WMS system.
 Better yet, work with a packaging supplier that offers this service.
 Instead of shipping all of your corrugated cardboard and paper orders directly to you, your provider houses these products and releases them on an as-needed basis.

-You might be concerned about cutting it too close and not having the packaging you need in time.
+You might be concerned about cutting it too close and not having the packing you need in time.
 If that’s the case, look for a supplier like Packaging Technologies Inc, who offers pre-scheduled or automated releases of packing materials based on your company’s historical data.